BrianCREST/hello-brain/documentation.md

 		[/!]&memAddress=1313 Mockingbird Lane[!]
 	[/!][/append]

 Using `[butTrim]` can make this cleaner, as shown in the Example below.
+It uses `[grep]` to remove line enders and leading spaces and tabs from the string that is passed in.

 ###Example